cyllamas/cyllamas/README.md

 👋 Hi, I’m Catrina Llamas (she/her) or @cyllamas here on GitHub.
-I'm a second-year Machine Learning student at NorQuest College and I'll be posting any relevant works here.
+I'm a second-year Machine Learning student at NorQuest College and I'll be posting my work here.

 You can reach me via LinkedIn -> https://www.linkedin.com/in/catrina-llamas/